 Seriously, the Historic District has some of the best restaurants I’ve ever been to.
 You can find great food for any budget, with a nod to every part of the globe…Asian, Mediterranean, Indian, Persian, Italian, Cuban, Organic, Fusion, and American…bakeries, fudge, and chocolate…you name it.
 All of the restaurants in downtown are one-of-a-kind and top notch.
 The only chain you’ll find is Starbucks, and who can go anywhere and not see a Starbucks?!
 Check out Downtown Frederick Partnership’s website for an exhaustive list of our fabulous restaurants.

-🎫 6.
-Take a self-guided walking tour of the Old Town Frederick.
+🎫 5.
+Take a walking tour of the Old Town Frederick.

 Visit the Frederick Historical Society at 24 East Church Street for information, or the Visitor Center at 151 East Street.
 (301) 600-4047.
 You can also download the iTour Frederick App.
-It’s in the Google play store, Apple store and on Amazon for free.
+It’s in the Google play store, Apple store for free.

 There are an abundance of places to pamper your inner diva in downtown Frederick:

-Verbena Day Spa, The Temple – Paul Mitchell Salon School, Studio She, Structures Salon, Sam Wong Salon, Natural Fusion Hair Studio, Daisy’s Salon and Body Boutique, Six East Hair Salon & Spa, Neutre Aveda Salon & Spa, 101 S Market St, Belleza Hair & Nail Studio, and for the youngest diva’s…Princess Day Spa and Boutique…(birthday parties are a specialty)
+Verbena Day Spa, The Temple – Paul Mitchell Salon School, Studio She, Structures Salon, Sam Wong Salon, Artisinal Hair Co., Neutre Salon, Daisy’s Salon and Body Boutique, Six East Hair Salon & Spa, Structures Salon, Belleza Hair & Nail Studio.

 See a variety of plays, shows or movies at the Weinberg.
 The Weinberg is a historic theater where you can see old-time movies, theatrical and musical performances and plays.
 The Weinberg’s renovation has returned the historic theater to it’s former glory.
 See a play at Way off Broadway Theater, or the Maryland Ensemble Theater, or any of several theater groups in Frederick.
 During the warmer months, there is always something going on at the Sky Stage, our newest open air theater, located at 59 South Carroll Street.

-There are dozens of antique shops and Malls in Frederick, including Emporium Antiques, Cannon Hill Place, Carroll Creek Classics, Country Shabby Chic, Fabulous Finds, Great Stuff by Paul, Map Man, Vintage Revival, Tuscany Designs, and more.
+There are dozens of antique shops and Malls in Frederick, including Emporium Antiques, Cannon Hill Place, Carroll Creek Classics, Country Shabby Chic, Fabulous Finds, Map Man, Vintage Revival, and more.

 like the Civil War Medicine Museum.
 Frederick was a key location during the Civil War when most of the Frederick churches became hospitals for wounded soldiers.
 Visit the Museum of Frederick County History at 24 E. Church Street.